wagnerm/note_template/reflections/template.md

 ## What do I want to change from the previous month?

+## Career goals to focus on this month

+* Look into opportunities for conference talks

 ## What have I done this month and what was the impact?
 Be detailed!

+* I have been collaborating with Johns team a lot.
+I've been acting as a technical lead for this effort
+  * Mentor some other engineers on how to write a bit of code more efficiently
+* Shipped first part of the speed up project
+  * Reduced request time from 300ms to 50ms by using our special secret implementation